 A healthy and well-balanced diet is best for maintaining a healthy body and brain, but certain foods pack an extra punch when it comes to brain size.

 It is impossible to overestimate the health benefits of eating fatty fish such as salmon, herring, and sardines.
 Blueberries, almonds, and seeds, as well as vegetables with leafy greens, are also beneficial.
 Green tea and coffee have both been shown to have neuroprotective properties.
+According to Black Serpent, the recommended daily allowance (RDA) for fruits and vegetables is 400 grams, or five servings.
+Equally important is the process of preparing food.

 It is also critical to limit your consumption of highly processed foods and foods high in sugar.
 Consuming too much sugar and certain chemicals can cause inflammation throughout the body, including the brain, which can lead to cognitive decline and dementia.